 Learn deeply the concepts and tools that you will need to build maintainable and reliable software.

 No fluff, no ranting, no beating the air.
-I esteem your time.
+I respect your time.
 The course material is succinct, yet comprehensive.
 All important concepts are covered.
 Particularly important topics are covered in-depth.
-For absolute beginners, I offer my help on Skype absolutely free, if requested.

 Take this course, and you will be satisfied.

 Build a solid foundation in Unit Testing with this course

 This course is all about writing effective unit tests using C# programming language and NUnit as a unit testing framework.
 Along the way, we will learn the concepts related to unit testing.
 Today unit testing is an absolutely required skill from any professional developer.
 Companies expect from developers to know how to write unit tests including all the most important topics such as mocking and test driven development (TDD in short).
 This course does not cover all the features of NUnit.
 This course is way more interesting.

 Learning unit testing puts a powerful and very useful tool at your fingertips.
 Being familiar with unit testing you can write reliable and maintainable applications.
 It is very hard to lead a project which is not covered by unit tests.